|

 transferred him to their station in Philadelphia, WIBG.
 Aside

-from some fill-in work in the New York market, it's been his
+from some fill-in work in the New York market, Don settled

 retired after 14 years of morning drive at WOGL Philadelphia